IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 File Handling + Uploading
 ===============================

-All file formats are supported, up to a few GB per file but some files types are supported by additional functionality, including downloading in different formats, subsets, file-level metadata preservation, file-level data citation; and exploration through data visualization and analysis.
+All file formats are supported, up to a few GB per file.
+You can also add descriptions and categorize each of them by adding tags.

+The file types listed below are supported by additional functionality, which can include downloading in different formats, subsets, file-level metadata preservation, file-level data citation; and exploration through data visualization and analysis.

 Tabular